 Coverage Under Your UM/UIM Policy

-Two things to keep in mind: First, this analysis only applies to your own UM/UIM insurance.
-If you’re looking to make a recovery on UM/UIM insurance bought by someone else — for example, your employer, someone whose car you’re in, etc. — then this specific analysis doesn’t apply.
-In that situation, you must be in there vehicle at the time of the loss.
+However, there are two things to keep in mind: First, this analysis only applies to your own UM/UIM insurance.
+If you are looking to make a recovery on UM/UIM insurance bought by someone else — for example, your employer, someone whose car you’re in, etc. — then this specific analysis does not apply.
+In that situation, you must be in their vehicle at the time of the loss.
 Second, the potential coverage isn’t always quite as broad as the case above indicates.
 Because of exclusions, there might be some very specific situations where coverage doesn’t apply.
 Because policies are so different, you’ll have to look to your policy to know what applies.